idibau/cs2bim/README.md

 - Entity types that are only supported in one of the two allowed ifc versions (4, 4x3) are not supported (e.g., IfcBuiltSystem).
 Explanation: There is no switch in the code that could deal with different cases based on a different ifc version, neither are there parameters in the configuration to support different ifc versions.
-- Potential code optimization not yet done (parallelize computational tasks with threads, cache dtm data, load only necessary dtm data in memory, process the point cloud only once and then derive feature type geometries from TIN instead of point clouds)
+- Potential code optimization is not yet done.Parallelize computational tasks with threads, cache dtm data, load only necessary dtm data in memory, process the point cloud only once, and then derive feature type geometries from TIN instead of point clouds)
 - No support for the ifc classification concept.
 Could be done the same way as the already implemented group concept.

 # Contact